Investigators Hope SUV’s Black Box Will Reveal Important Information in Tiger Woods Car Crash

 Information from the Black Box

-Black boxes are part of a broader array of safety technology that is built into many newer vehicles.
+Black boxes are part of a broader array of safety technology built into many newer vehicles.
 The Genesis SUV also has artificial intelligence software that keeps a watchful eye, sending alerts if it detects that the driver is distracted or dozing off while behind the wheel.
 Investigators are trying to understand what led Woods to lose control on a curvy highway on Feb.
-23. The black box could provide vital information on how fast Woods was going, whether he hit the brakes, and other clues that could be important when it comes to reconstructing the accident.
+23. The black box could provide vital information on how fast Woods was going, whether he hit the brakes, and other clues that could be important for reconstructing the accident.

-Los Angeles Sheriff Alex Villaneuva said investigators did a search warrant to secure the black box so they can go through it and see what was the performance of the vehicle, what was happening at the time of impact, and what caused the crash.
+Los Angeles Sheriff Alex Villaneuva said investigators did a search warrant to secure the black box so they can go through it and see what the performance of the vehicle was, what was happening at the time of impact, and what caused the crash.
 Woods told investigators he didn’t remember the crash.

 Woods underwent surgery at Harbor-UCLA Medical Center to have pins and rods inserted into his shattered lower right leg.
 Investigators did not seek a warrant to run toxicology reports, which are typically done to rule out the involvement of alcohol or drugs.
 Police said they did not observe anything to indicate that Woods was under the influence at the time.
 They said the golfer was calm and lucid right after the crash.
 At this time, they don’t suspect reckless driving either.